TotallyJewishTravel

 The Unique Nature of Passover Programs

 During most of the year, you have a wide range of options for kosher travel.
-With kosher food accessible in many cities and Chabad houses offering support almost anywhere, spontaneous trips are manageable.
-You can bring food, enjoy Shabbat meals with Chabad, or dine at local kosher restaurants.
+Kosher food is available in many destinations, and Chabad houses offer support almost everywhere.
+You can travel spontaneously, bring food with you, enjoy Shabbat meals with Chabad, or dine at local kosher restaurants.

 Early booking for Passover programs 2025.